rkimelman/DataScienceCourse/README.md

 # GeorgiaTechProject4-DataScienceCourse
-I wrote the data cleaning lesson for the data science course that I designed with a small team.
+I wrote the data cleaning lesson for a data science course that I designed with a team of 2 other students and Professor Ron Cytron.